conduktor/conduktor-gateway-demos/safeguard/createTopic/Readme.md

 You should see an output similar to the following:

 ```
-Error while executing topic command : Request parameters do not satisfy the configured policy.
-Topic 'invalidTopic' with number partitions is '10', must not be greater than 3
+[2023-09-14 07:50:20,998] ERROR org.apache.kafka.common.errors.PolicyViolationException: Request parameters do not satisfy the configured policy.
+Topic 'invalidTopic' is invalid, naming convention must match with regular expression 'project-.*'.
-[2023-08-26 11:27:14,206] ERROR org.apache.kafka.common.errors.PolicyViolationException: Request parameters do not satisfy the configured policy.
 Topic 'invalidTopic' with number partitions is '10', must not be greater than 3
 ```

 ### Step 6: Create a valid topic

 If we modify our command to meet the criteria the topic is created.